Nidal Hilal

-Nidal Hilal is an academic and engineering scientist known for his work in water research and membrane technology.
-He is a Global Network Professor at New York University and the founding director and principal investigator of NYUAD Water Research Center.
-Hilal previously held professorships at the University of Nottingham and Swansea University in the United Kingdom.
+Nidal Hilal (Arabic: نضال هلال) is a Syrian-born British academic and engineering scientist known for his work in water research and membrane technology.
+He is a Global Network Professor at New York University and the principal investigator of NYUAD Water Research Center.
+Hilal previously held professorships at the University of Nottingham and Swansea University.
 He is an emeritus professor of engineering at Swansea University and the founding director of the Centre for Water Advanced Technologies and Environmental Research (CWATER).

 Education

-Hilal earned a Bachelor's degree in Chemical Engineering in 1981 and subsequently spent three years working in the oil industry.
-He obtained a Master of Science in advanced chemical engineering in 1985 and a Doctor of Philosophy in chemical engineering in 1988 from Swansea University.
-He also holds a Postgraduate Certificate in Higher Education from the University of Nottingham.
+Hilal received his bachelor's degree in chemical engineering in 1981 followed by a period of experience in the oil industry.
+In 1983, he moved to United Kingdom to pursue postgraduate studies at Swansea University, graduating with a Master of Science in advanced chemical engineering in 1985 and a Doctor of Philosophy in chemical engineering in 1988.
+He later earned a Postgraduate Certificate in Higher Education from the University of Nottingham in 2002.
+In recognition of his outstanding lifetime research contributions to the field of Water Process Engineering, the University of Wales awarded him a Doctor of Science (DSc) degree in 2005.

 Career

 Hilal began his academic career at the University of Nottingham, where he served as a lecturer in chemical engineering from 2001 to 2003 and was subsequently promoted to reader in chemical and process engineering.
-In December 2005, he was appointed chair professor of chemical and process engineering (personal chair) at the School of Chemical, Environmental and Mining Engineering, a position he held until August 2010.
+In December 2005, he was appointed chair professor of chemical and process engineering at the School of Chemical, Environmental and Mining Engineering, a position he held until August 2010.
 He then joined Swansea University as chair professor of water process engineering, where he founded the Centre for Water Advanced Technologies and Environmental Research (CWATER) and served as head of chemical and environmental engineering.
-In 2018, Hilal joined New York University as a Global Network Professor and established the NYU Abu Dhabi Water Research Center.
+Hilal joined New York University as a Global Network Professor and the principal investigator at NYU Abu Dhabi Water Research Center.

 Honors and awards

-Hilal has received several honors and awards in recognition of his contributions to chemical and water process engineering.
-He is a Fellow of the Royal Society of Chemistry (FRSC), a Fellow of the Institution of Chemical Engineers (FIChemE), and a Fellow of the Learned Society of Wales (FLSW).
-He was awarded a Doctor of Science (DSc) by the University of Wales for his research in water process engineering.

-His awards include the 2020 Menelaus Medal from the Learned Society of Wales for excellence in engineering and technology, the Kuwait Prize for Applied Science in Water Resources Development, and the 2024 GPID Global Prize for Innovation in Desalination in the category of Advanced Water Production Technologies.

-Hilal has been listed among the Highly Cited Researchers by Clarivate in 2022 and 2024, and recognized as one of the notable alumni of both Swansea University and the University of Wales.
+Hilal has been listed among the Highly Cited Researchers by Clarivate in 2022 and 2024.
 According to Google Scholar metrics, he has been ranked first worldwide in the fields of nanofiltration and membrane distillation, second in reverse osmosis, and among the top 10 global leaders in desalination research.
-He has also been ranked among the top 100 researchers in the world in engineering and technology and is the most cited lifetime author in the journal Desalination.
+He was also awarded, by the Emir of Kuwait, the prestigious Kuwait Prize (Kuwait Medal) of Applied Science for the year 2005 and Menelaus Medal 2020, by the Learned Society of Wales, for excellence in engineering and technology.
+In 2024 he was awarded the GPID - Global Prize Innovation in Desalination Award in the category of Advanced Water Production Technologies.
+Hilal is appointed a Special Advisor to the International Desalination and Water Reuse Association-IDRA.